CodingItWrong/codingitwrong.com/_posts/2019-01-22-testing-with-third-party-form-components.md

 </div>
 ```

 As before, the `id` is applied to the `input`, and the `class` is applied to the containing `div`.
-The `data-test` attribute is different, though: whereas with Vuetify it was applied to the `input`, in Material-UI the `data-test` attribute is applied to the containing div.
+The `data-test` attribute is different, though: whereas with Vuetify it was applied to the `input`, in Material-UI the `data-test` attribute is applied to the containing `div`.

 This means that for Material-UI it's only the ID field that you can select directly: